Ion Geolgău

-Ion Geolgău (born 20 February 1961) is a former Romanian football midfielder and manager.
-Playing 24 times for the Romanian national team, he spent the majority of his club career in CS Universitatea Craiova, where he later served as assistant manager.
+Ion Geolgău (born 20 February 1961) is a Romanian former football player and manager.
+A midfielder, he played 24 times for the Romania national team.
+At club level, he spent the majority of his club career in CS Universitatea Craiova, where he later served as assistant manager.
 He also managed teams in the Faroe Islands and Iceland.

 Club career

 Geolgău was born in Pielești, Dolj County, Romania.
 On 7 November 1976, being 15 years and 9 months old, he made his Divizia A debut under coach Constantin Teașcă, playing for Universitatea Craiova in a 3–1 victory against UTA Arad.
 Following his debut, writer Adrian Păunescu penned an article about him titled Visul lui Geolgău (Geolgău's dream).
 In this article, Păunescu mistakenly referred to Geolgău by the first name Gheorghiță instead of Ion, which subsequently led to Gheorghiță becoming Geolgău's nickname.
 On 16 March 1977, he scored his first Divizia A goal at the age of 16 in a 5–0 victory against Progresul București.
 Geolgău went on to play 13 1/2 seasons with Universitatea Craiova, being part of the "Craiova Maxima" generation, helping them win two consecutive league titles in 1980 and 1981.
 At the first one he contributed with two goals scored in the 24 appearances given to him by coach Valentin Stănescu and in the second he netted three goals in the 29 matches coach Ion Oblemenco used him.
 He also won the Cupa României four times, in the years 1977, 1978, 1981 and 1983, but played only in the latter final.